PogoQT/Sample-Project/README.md

 # Sample-Project
-Some of my project which I created in my free time
+These are UI/UX projects or samples which I created in my free time